 Many on the outside criticise his methods, singling him out during the height of the Dieselgate debacle as the cause of Volkswagen’s structural problems and its veil of secrecy and fear.
 Piëch was well aware that nobody would take kindly to his methods.
 He wrote as much in his book that he was a product person first and foremost, that “business and politics never distracted me from the core of our mission – to develop and make attractive cars”, and that it was “not possible to take a company to the top by focusing on the highest level of harmony”.
 Like the God-appointed King David whose war-like ways built-up a prosperous nation, his role was never a fit into a peaceable one.

-Yes, for all his achievements Piëch was a flawed man.
+Despite all his achievements Piëch was a flawed man.
 One whose singular uncompromising drive and engineering ambition redefined much of the world he worked in even at the expense of the dreams of lesser men.
 Truth be told, Piëch couldn’t have achieved what he did if he wasn’t of such character.
-After all, history is full of greats who were often the least agreeable sort of people to their peers, and nobody embodies this quality quite like Ferdinand Karl Piëch.
+History itself is often written by people of strife rather than virtue, greats who were the least agreeable of sorts and struck fear and respect into their contemporaries, and nobody embodies this quality quite like Ferdinand Karl Piëch.